 What factors do you use to segment your clients?
 How has that helped your Customer Success team scale?
 Please share your experiences with other Customer Success professionals in the comments below.

-Whether you are an individual CSM looking to leverage segmentation for your account portfolio or an executive designing your company's overall segmentation model join our webinar on June 28th "The Definitive How-To For Account Segmentation Models" - Save your seat
+Whether you are an individual CSM looking to leverage segmentation for your account portfolio or an executive designing your company's overall segmentation model join our webinar on June 28th "The Definitive How-To For Account Segmentation Models" - Watch the recorded webinar

-Customer segmentations helps you apply the appropriate engagement model and become more proactive
+Customer segmentation helps you apply the appropriate engagement model and become more proactive

 Value-based segmentation is about assigning one Customer Success Manager per every 2 MM in ARR